celinawong21/WF-ML-Model/README.md

 * * consider how data during times of crisis is inherently biased (because loans will be only given out to customers with great finances who won't default).
 Rather, it is equally important to predict when a crisis may occur so that proper actions can be taken before it is too late.

 ## Potential Next Steps
+* **Larger Dataset**: apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
+* * **Dynamic Feature Selection**: develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
 * **Integration of Additional Data Sources**: consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
-* **Dynamic Feature Selection**: develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
-* **Larger Dataset**: apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
-* **Government Intervention**: consideration of any regulatory compliance and ethical implications in future iterations of the project.
+* **Government Intervention**: consider any regulatory compliance and ethical implications in future iterations of the project.
-* **User Interface**: create a front-end development to input certain criteria about a loan or macroeconomic variables and output its potential rate of default.
+* **User Interface**: create a front-end development to input certain specifics about a loan and/or macroeconomic variables to output a potential rate of default.
 This application will take user input, visually explain the impact of each variable, and attempt to boost the interpretability of the model.

 ## Author Contributions
 * NOTE - deciding whether or not to keep this section